All About Coroners

 In the United States, there were 288,300 jobs for Coroner in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Coroner by 2026.
-There will be an estimated 25,900 positions for Coroner per year.
+Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.

 The states with the most job growth for Coroner are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 Coroner Average Salary

 The salary for Coroners ranges between about $38,320 and $109,650 a year.

 Coroners who work in District of Columbia, Alaska, or California, make the highest salaries.

 How much do Coroners make in different U.S. states?

 |State||Annual Mean Salary|